bokkypoobah/InvestFeedCrowdsaleAudit/codereview/Crowdsale.md

    *
    * Design choice: no state restrictions on the set, so that we can fix fat finger mistakes.
    */
-  // BK NOTE - Pricing strategy can be changed at any point during the crowdsale
+  // BK NOTE - Pricing strategy can be changed by the owner at any point during the crowdsale
   //           A change can only be detected by looking for this change transaction, and the ETH to token rate changes
   // BK Ok
   function setPricingStrategy(PricingStrategy _pricingStrategy) onlyOwner {